 Fernandes didn’t take long to show what lay ahead at Old Trafford, demonstrating in the opening five minutes of his debut against Wolves (opens in new tab) that he was different from the rest.
 For starters, he could move the ball towards something that had been eluding United’s attackers: the goal.

-Fifth in the league and sliding, Ole Gunnar Solskjaer’s charges had suffered a wretched month in January 2020, and been defeated by Arsenal, Manchester City, Liverpool and Burnley.
+Fifth in the league and sliding, Ole Gunnar Solskjaer’s charges had suffered a wretched month in January 2020, and been defeated by Arsenal (opens in new tab), Manchester City (opens in new tab), Liverpool (opens in new tab) and Burnley (opens in new tab).
 The air was mutinous after the 2-0 reverse to the latter, the invective infecting a usually supportive home crowd.

 Bruno calmed the storm.
 Form improved, spirits rose and the Red Devils began to climb the table, reaching third spot in the final week of the Premier League campaign to secure Champions League football.
 Solskjaer’s side had been six points off the pace following the Portuguese maestro’s debut, and some 14 behind Leicester, who they would eventually overtake.
 Some of the new man’s displays – like when he combined exquisitely with Paul Pogba against Brighton after lockdown, for example – lifted hopes of a bright red future.